 Over the years, I’ve lost track of the number of hours I’ve spent playing around with ITA Matrix, a very powerful piece of software originally created by MIT scientists in the 1990s and now owned by Google.

-ITA Matrix feels like Google Flights on steroids, as though it was developed specifically for aviation geeks like ourselves who’d go to great lengths to guarantee an aircraft type, book the absolute tightest connection, or earn the most qualifying miles for our dollar.
+ITA Matrix feels like Google Flights on steroids, as though it was developed specifically for aviation geeks like ourselves who go to great lengths to guarantee an aircraft type, book the absolutely tightest connection, or earn the most qualifying miles for our dollars.

 Despite its power, ITA Matrix is not necessarily known for being the most user-friendly.
-So while we’ve mentioned it in passing a few times on the blog, it’s now time to dig a little deeper into the inner workings of one of the most powerful flight-search tools out there.
+So while we’ve mentioned it in passing a few times before, it’s now time to dig a little deeper into the inner workings of one of the most powerful flight-search tools out there.

 This installment is Part 1 of a two-part series on ITA Matrix’s full suite of features.
-We’ll cover the basics of ITA Matrix with some of the more common filters and specifications in this post, with the second installment being significantly more advanced.
+We’ll cover the basics of ITA Matrix, with some of the more common filters and specifications, in this article.
+We’ll save the second installment for the more advanced maneuvers.

 In This Post

 - Basic Search Options

 - Advanced Controls

 - How to Book Itineraries Found on ITA Matrix